valencik/mastersAPSC/documents/thesis/thesis.md

 10                    173117              1585
 11                    171509              1608

-Table: NSR entries affected by removal of authors with N or less papers. {#tbl:papersWithoutNAuthors}
+Table: NSR entries affected by removal of authors with a publication count less than the cutoff. {#tbl:papersWithoutNAuthors}

 Type       Amount
 ----       ------